Sannata: Plot

-Ruqayya returns to their Haveli along with Pari, and Aazam writes her lot of letters.
-Later after a lot of problems, Ruqayya and Aazam get married.
+Ruqayya returns to their Haveli along with Pari, and Aazam writes her a lot of letters.
+Later, after a lot of problems, Ruqayya and Aazam get married.
 Pari dressed up as a bride and started calling herself Ruqayya.
 Ruqayya and Aazam ignore this and take her with them to Aazam's home.

 Pari tries to get close to Aazam, and Aazam decides to send her back to Haveli.
 Everyone mistreats her at Haveli, so she runs away with Shauki in search of her father.

 Shauki's past life story runs in the background.

 Ruqayya and Aazam call the police, but Pari is untraceable.
 Shauki finds Babban in the city, but the old and ill Babban refuses to identify himself to them.
 Shauki leaves Pari at a Peer so that she is safe there.
 Meanwhile, the police kill Shauki and beat up Babban to trace Pari.
 But he doesn't say anything.
 He asks her friend Neelam to search for Pari.
 Pari starts to live with Babban.
 Babban realises his mistakes and realises that he might die.
 He takes Pari to Husna's grave and dies there.

 Meanwhile, Ruqayya and Aazam go for a body's identification as it might be Pari.
 Due to shock and stress, Ruqayya suffers a miscarriage.
 Aazam learns that she will never be able to bear a child but doesn't tell Ruqayya.

-Neelam goes to the Haveli to meet Apa Bi, who suffers from paralysis.
+Neelam goes to the Haveli to meet Apa Bi, who has paralysis.
 She reads a letter written by Husna and returns Husna's earrings.
 Looking at Apa Bi's cold behaviour, Neelam leaves.

-After three years, Ruqayya finds Pari at a rehab where they deal with split personality disorder patients.
+After three years, Ruqayya finds Pari at a rehab where they deal with patients with split personality disorder.
 Ruqayya brings her to her house.
 Later, Ruqayya discovers that she will not be able to bear children.
 She asks Aazam to marry Pari.
 After many arguments, he marries Pari.
 Pari, due to her disorder, pretends to be Ruqayya.
 Pari becomes pregnant and asks Ruqayya to leave Aazam, or she will kill their child.
 She believes Aazam and Ruqayya only want a child and do not love her.
 Ruqayya goes back to Haveli.
 Angry Aazam visits and scolds Ruqayya and asks her to stop playing with his emotions.

-Next day, Pari apologises to Ruqayya and asks for forgiveness.
+The next day, Pari apologises to Ruqayya and asks for forgiveness.
 Ruqayya asks her the reason for her apology.
 She pushes Ruqayya from the stairs, and she is rushed to a hospital.
 Her heartbeat stops.
 Aazam is heartbroken and comes to Haveli and sees Pari sitting below a tree where she was born.
 He shouts at her that she got what she wanted as Ruqayya is no more.
 He said that he will always hate her and she will never be able to become Ruqayya, the only love of his life.
 Pari dies (saying Ruqayya will die as she feels she is Ruqayya).
 In the hospital, Ruqayya's heartbeat resumes, and she opens her eyes.